jan-carreras/books/README.md

 # 2021

+1. [How to Train Your Mind: Exploring the Productivity Benefits of Meditation](https://www.goodreads.com/book/show/56688463-how-to-train-your-mind) by _Chris Bailey_ (audiobook) 6/10
 1. [No Fears, No Excuses: What You Need to Do to Have a Great Career](https://www.goodreads.com/book/show/25897950-no-fears-no-excuses) by _Larry Smith_ (audiobook) 9/10
 1. [All Marketers Are Liars: The Power of Telling Authentic Stories in a Low-Trust World](https://www.goodreads.com/book/show/160830.All_Marketers_Are_Liars) by _Seth Godin_ (audiobook) [summary](https://www.notion.so/All-Marketers-Are-Liars-The-Power-of-Telling-Authentic-Stories-in-a-Low-Trust-World-6d823bf01ee249d0bdd39cdcb3d62de5)
 1. [Everybody Writes: Your Go-To Guide to Creating Ridiculously Good Content](https://www.goodreads.com/book/show/23001125-everybody-writes) by _Ann Handley_ 5/10 [summary](https://www.notion.so/Everybody-writes-c2540f79212b48f58067e4cf8feb0ab2)